jherax/js-utils/README.md

   });
 ```

 ### fnSetFocus ()
 Sets the focus on all `input:text` and `textarea` elements, except those that have `.no-auto-focus` class.<br>
-This function is util when you need validate form fields.
+This function is useful when you need validate form fields using any of the below [jQuery plugins](#jquery-plugins).
 ```javascript
   $(document).on("ready", function() {
 	  $("#txtDate").datepicker().addClass("no-auto-focus");